 To be unlawful, conduct must be sufficiently serious that it unreasonably interferes with an employee’s ability to work or a student’s ability to learn or benefit from the University’s programming.
-The University does not, however, condone or tolerate any inappropriate conduct, whether by employees or non-employees, based on a person’s race, sex, color, creed, religion, age, national origin, sexual orientation, veteran status, gender identity, gender expression, disability, or any category protected under federal, state or local law.
+The University does not, however, condone or tolerate any inappropriate conduct, whether by employees or non-employees, based on a person’s race, color, creed, religion, age, national origin, veteran status, disability, or any category protected under federal, state or local law.

 Harassing conduct may include, but is not limited to:

 - Ethnic, racial, religious, age, disability or sex-related jokes, epithets, stereotypes or slurs.

 - Foul or abusive language.

 - Mimicking another.

 - Teasing about religious or cultural observances, retirement, age, ability to learn, or absenteeism.